 I am not sure that much benefit has come from most of these sites, except some entertainment.

-es to show my work.
+I do spend time surfing valuable sites that notify me of competitions, grants and other opportunities to show my work.
 Most applications are done online as well.
 I find myself avoiding entries that involve mailing information, weather it be on CD or slides (they still use slides!!!).
 Callforentry.org is a great site to find out about many art opportunities and apply for them all on the same site.

 Even though I have more important work to do today, I procrastinate by blogging and updating my online portfolios.
 I tell myself that I am still doing work.